lliryc/text-editing/README.md

 This repo is organized as follows:

 1. [data](data): includes all the data we used throughout our paper to train and test various systems.
+TODO: make the data downloadable and indicate this here.
 2. [edits](edits): includes the scripts needed to extract edits from parallel GEC corpora and to create different edit representation.
 3. [gec](gec): includes the scripts needed to train and evaluate our text editing GEC systems.